qualuo/dijkstras-algorithm/README.md

 ### See it in action: https://qualuo.github.io/dijkstras-algorithm/

-Dijkstra's pathfinding algorithm implemented in Unity with C#.
+Dijkstra's and A* pathfinding algorithm implemented in Unity with C#.

 ## Visual
 * Graph consists of a weighted 8-connectivity grid.